 Acts of Magis is a webinar series organized by the Ateneo de Manila University University Research Council (URC) together with the Ateneo Research Institute of Science and Engineering (ARISE).
 It is a series of lectures featuring the contributions of Atenean scientists amidst of the COVID-19 Pandemic.

-CCARPH’s scientists, Dr. Fabian M. Dayrit and Dr. Emma E. Porio, were one of the scientists featured in this webinar.
+CCARPH’s scientists, Fr.
+Jose Ramon T. Villarin, S.J., PhD., Dr. Emma E. Porio, and Dr. Fabian Dayrit were few of the scientists featured in this webinar.

 Acts of Magis: Ateneans in the Service of Society

 Coastal cities are highly vulnerable to climate and disaster events.
 The CCARPH enhances the capacity of cities to examine the complexity and dynamics of climate and disaster risks through transdisciplinary action research.
 Three principles inform our transdisciplinary action research and the crafting of public-private partnerships for resilience: co-generation of knowledge with stakeholders, co-creation of capacities of resilience scientists and practitioners, and co-ownership/co-benefits among partners.
 These partnerships mobilize science-based, gender-sensitive and socially inclusive resilience planning and development approaches and tools.
 The scientific community, then, builds climate resilient cities and sustainable communities through collaborative partnerships with national/local government units (LGUs), civil society organizations (CSOs) and the private sector.